 The following data were determined by flight testing and demonstrated with average piloting skills, with engine and aircraft in good condition, as well as clean main rotor and propeller.
-The parameters apply to standard conditions (15 °C at sea level and standard pressure) and a gross mass of 500 kg.
+The parameters apply to standard conditions (15 °C at sea level and standard pressure) and a gross mass of 450 kg.

-Note that a higher airfield elevation, increased temperature and/and low air pressure will have a negative effect on performance.
+Note that a higher airfield elevation, increased temperature, low air pressure and/or a take-off mass above 450 kg will have a negative effect on performance.